Chief Executive Officer

 Ratnasingham is a bioinformatician with two decades of experience leading innovative informatics projects in the research and commercial sectors.
 He is the chief architect of the BOLD (Barcode of Life Data Systems) and mBRAVE (Multiplex Barcode Research and Visualization Environment) data platforms, launched in 2005 and 2017.
 He designed and developed the BIN (Barcode Index Number) framework, a machine learning system to accelerate the registration of biodiversity.

 Radulovici began working on urban biodiversity and managing protected areas during her BSc and MSc studies in Romania.
 She soon became interested in adopting DNA barcoding to investigate biodiversity patterns.
 For her Ph.D., she was among the first to barcode marine crustaceans across Canada’s oceans.
 She then moved to the Centre for Biodiversity Genomics at the University of Guelph, which hosts the International Barcode of Life Consortium.
 She has worked in data management, as a research scientist, and on outreach and capacity-building projects, and is interested in science communication and knowledge mobilization.

 Chief Communications Officer

-James leads iBOL’s media and communications strategy, overseeing science communication, outreach, and marketing activities and programs to mobilize scientific knowledge and build capacity for biodiversity science and conservation across the globe.
-Before joining iBOL, she was an investigative journalist and documentary producer for Canadian and international broadcasters, reporting on environmental, social, and political issues.
+James leads iBOL’s communications and marketing strategy with an aim to mobilize scientific knowledge and build capacity for biodiversity science and conservation worldwide.
+She is an award-winning investigative journalist and documentary producer with 20 years of experience working in Canadian and international media.

 Learn more about iBOL